How to File Taxes if You Work Remotely or Live in One State and Work in Another

 The good news is that federal law prohibits the same income from being taxed by two different states.
 So, if your work state doesn’t have a reciprocal agreement with your home state, your home state will often allow you to claim a tax credit on your resident tax return for the taxes that you paid to your work state.

-The bad news?
-You’ll have to file two state income tax returns instead of one: a resident tax return and a nonresident tax return.
+The bad news is that you’ll have to file two state income tax returns instead of one: a resident tax return and a nonresident tax return.

 Non-employment income from another state